williamparry/cloudRIG/README.md

 ### AWS

-* You can use your existing credentials if you want, or make an IAM user
+* You can use your existing credentials if you want, or make an IAM user with Administrator privileges.
+This is so that cloudRIG can make the requisite AWS infrastructure.
 * Use the [shared credentials file](http://docs.aws.amazon.com/sdk-for-javascript/v2/developer-guide/loading-node-credentials-shared.html)
     * Make a note of it, you will need it for the first run
 * You will need to apply for the EC2 g2.2xlarge instance type limit increase.
 Only takes a minute.

 cloudRIG will offer to set up all the AWS infrastructure needed for cloudrig.
 You will be asked to confirm each step.

+### Running

+    npm install
+    node index

+### Errors

+You may see on the first boot an error:

+> You have requested more instances (1) than your current instance limit of 0 allows for the specified instance type.
+Please visit http://aws.amazon.com/contact-us/ec2-request to request an adjustment to this limit.

+Just follow those instructions and try again afterwards.